didando8a/plentific-codetest/README.md

-# LendInvest
+# Plentific

-lendinvest is an test application to calculate earn for investors when invest in a loan
+Library to provide a service for creating and retrieving users via a remote API

 ## Required